-- Be currently registered and be in good standing (i.e., the student is not on academic or progress probation). - b.
-Have completed 12 units within the Los Angeles Community College District.
-Colleges may develop policies to exempt students from this requirement.
-Such policies shall be developed in accordance with the provisions of Chapter XVIII of the Board Rules - Academic Senate and the Board of Trustees Shared Governance Policy. - c.
+- a.
+Be currently registered and be in good standing (i.e., the student is not on academic or progress probation). - b.
+Have completed 12 units within the LA Community College District, unless the petition is for a Career and Technical Education course with an approved high school articulation agreement. - c.
 Is not currently enrolled in, or have completed a more advanced course in this discipline.